tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

     add-on to **manually pick** and learn cards from my Sentence Bank.

 * **Starting ease:** Set it to `131%` and you won't have to worry about Ease at all.
-    Ease is very nasty because by default it gradually decreases when you fail cards or answer **Hard** on them.
+    Ease is very nasty because by default it gradually decreases when you fail cards or answer "Hard" on them.
     This leads to intervals growing slower, and eventually you fall into **Ease Hell**.
+    Similarly, pressing "Easy" causes the Ease to increase.
+    It drags the cards' intervals along causing them to grow faster than normal, which leads to forgetting in the future.

     If you've been using Anki before applying this setting, you should **Refold** your collection with the [RefoldEase](https://ankiweb.net/shared/info/819023663) add-on.